Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 -> LED, IC, LED, LED, CB                  BBB+1+X (4+X)      12+X Storm
 ```

 ## Using CB to play around hate

 CB has a few niche cases that allow it to mitigate opposing hate cards.
 Whilst
-many of its uses do have a weakness to severe Graveyard hate such as Rest in Peace,
+many of its uses do have a weakness to severe graveyard hate such as Rest in Peace,
 it can help against some of the softer hate cards or corner case scenarios.

 Surgical Extraction is very effective against Doomsday.
 It not only takes out